-Shannen Egan is from the mighty city of Hull in the UK which has a little or lot to do with the huge energy she has put into more than four years of amplifying Canberra's music scene through her networking, music media and getting gigs together.
+Shannen Egan is from the mighty city of Hull in the UK which has a little or lot to do with the huge energy she has put into more than four years of amplifying Canberra's music scene through her networking, music media and getting gigs on.
 Shan's self assured DIY ethos is fuelled by her thorough attention to the local contemporary music community which has combined to make her precisely what MusicACT needs to turbo charge Canberra's music scene.
-Shannen also holds the role of managing director for local music hub’s and publications CBR DIY and The Back Line.
+Shannen also holds the role of managing director for local music hub’s and publications CBR DIY and Turning Heads management and booking agency.
 Above all Shannen is a "nice punk”.

 Emily is an arts administrator with a professional background in journalism and music business.
 By day, she works at the ANU School of Music, and by night she moonlights as the Communications Coordinator for MusicACT, a contributing writer, and dabbles in freelance marketing, social media and communications for the arts in Canberra.